-All pre-work is due one week prior to your PMA session start date.
+All pre-work is due at least two weeks prior to your Project Manager Academy session start date.

-In keeping with their best-in-class goals, students will be lodged in individual rooms at a hotel convenient to the training.
+In keeping with their best-in-class goals, students should be lodged in individual rooms at a hotel convenient to the training.

 When making flight arrangements, please plan to arrive the day before the start date as PMA begins at 8:00 a.m. the first day.
 Departure flights should be booked no earlier than 5:30 p.m. on the final day.
 If a departure flight is not available after 5:30 p.m., to your return destination, you have the option to stay at the hotel an additional night at your expense.